iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Run journal update and other things.
+      date: 2023-09-24
+      summary: Updates on the run journal that I have been developing.
+      link: /run-journal-update-20230924

     - title: Learning Astro.
 Additional running updates
       date: 2023-08-21
       summary: I am learning how to use Astro.